paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-1-1-another-chapter-3-is-set-out-in-subtitle-v-of-this-title-chapter-3-chapter-1-1-another-chapter-3-is-set-out-in-subtitle-v-of-this-title-chapter-3.md

 Barack Obama.

 #### Extension of Term of President’s Management Advisory Board
 Term of President’s Management Advisory Board extended until Sept.
-30, 2013, by Ex.
+30, 2017, by Ex.
 Ord.
-No. 13591, Nov.
-23, 2011, 76 F.R.
-74623, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

-Term of President’s Management Advisory Board extended until Sept.
-30, 2015, by Ex.
+Previous extensions of term of President’s Management Advisory Board were contained in the following prior Executive Orders:

+Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, extended term until Sept.
+30, 2015.

+Ex.
+Ord.
+No. 13591, Nov.
+23, 2011, 76 F.R.
+74623, extended term until Sept.
+30, 2013.

 <a id="section-302"></a>